Alisher Usmanov: Philanthropy

 According to presidential decree No. 365 of 17 March 2004, Usmanov was awarded with a Medal of Honor of Russia.
-In 2011, Usmanov received the Order of Friendship of the Republic of Kazakhstan.
+In 2011, Usmanov received the Order "Dostyk" (Friendship) 2nd degree of the Republic of Kazakhstan.
 In 2013, he was awarded the Order for Service to the Fatherland IV class in recognition of his services to the state, as well as his community and charitable activities.
 In the same year, he was awarded a medal 'For contribution to international cooperation' by the Foreign Ministry of Russia.
 In 2014, Usmanov received the Order of Alexander Nevsky for his community and charitable activities.
 In 2016 he received The Decoration "For Beneficence" for his contribution to charitable and social activities in Russia.
 The same year Usmanov received the Al-Fahr Order for his great contribution to the revival of Islam in Russia.
+In 2017, Mr. Usmanov was awarded the title of Commander "Order of Merit of the Italian Republic" for architectural restoration projects.
+The award was presented by the President of Italy Sergio Mattarella.
 In 2018 Usmanov received the Order "For Merit to the Fatherland" 3rd class.
+In 2018, he was also awarded the Order "Dostyk" 1st degree (Kazakhstan) for his significant contribution to the and cultural development of the country, strengthening friendship and cooperation between peoples.
+In addition, in 2018, he received the Order of El-Yurt Hurmati "Respected by people and homeland" (Uzbekistan) for the effective implementation of major investment projects in the country, active participation in the creation of unique spiritual and educational complexes in Uzbekistan to revive and preserve the rich historical heritage and national values of our people, sincere love for the country, being an example for young people, and for assistance in developing sports and tourism potential of the country.

-On 4 December 2014, Usmanov paid $4.8m for Dr James Watson's Nobel Prize Medal in Physiology or Medicine, which was auctioned at Christie's in New York City.
+On 4 December 2014, Usmanov paid $4.8 million for Dr James Watson's Nobel Prize Medal in Physiology or Medicine, which was auctioned at Christie's in New York City.
 Watson was selling his prize to raise money to support scientific research.
-After auctions fees, Watson received $4.1m.
+After auctions fees, Watson received $4.1 million.
 Usmanov subsequently returned the medal to Watson, stating "in my opinion, a situation in which an outstanding scientist sells a medal recognizing his achievements is unacceptable.
 Watson's work contributed to cancer research, the illness from which my father died.
 It is important for me that the money that I spent on this medal will go to supporting scientific research, and the medal will stay with the person who deserved it."